-^{1.} Publicly traded on the TSX under the symbol DBM.NT.A.
+2. Publicly listed on the TSX under the symbol DBM.NT.A.
 Maturity date is October 9, 2023 with interest rate of 6.375%.

 The following methods and assumptions were used to determine the estimated fair value of each class of financial instrument: